 - Cork Institute of Technology

 Top courses to study in Ireland for Indian students

-The Central Applications Office (CAO) processes all applications to Irish universities, colleges of education, institutes of technology, and some other institutes of higher education for undergraduate courses, in a centralised manner.
-However, institutions are the final decision makers on who gets admission in their institution.
-Students who wish to apply for post-graduate courses do so directly to their chosen universities.
-However, you must always contact your chosen university for more information on the application process.
+The Central Applications Office (CAO) processes all applications to Irish universities, colleges of education, institutes of technology, and some other institutes of higher education for undergraduate courses, in a centralized manner.
+However, institutions are the final decision-makers on who gets admission in their institution.
+However, students must always contact their chosen university for more information on the application process.